pusher/docs/docs/beams/concepts/insights.md

 Android SDK Version >= 0.9.13 <br /> iOS SDK Version >= 0.10.6 <br /> Web SDK: >= 1.0.0

-As your users start using the version of your application that satisfies these minimum requirements, their data will begin to appear on the "Notification Insights" panel which can be found on the instance overview page on the <a external="" href="https://dashboard.pusher.com/beams">dashboard</a> .
+As your users start using the version of your application that satisfies these minimum requirements, their data will begin to appear on the "Notification Insights" panel which can be found on the instance overview page on the [dashboard](https://dashboard.pusher.com/beams) .

 # iOS Delivery Tracking